GuccioGucci/yoke/README.md

 }
 ```

-You can then prepare soe `bogus` task definitions, just for this reason, in any target environment (eg: **nonprod**, **prod**).
+You can then prepare some `bogus` task definitions, just for this reason, in any target environment (eg: **nonprod**, **prod**).
 They would be named after the HTTP port they expose, in order to configure the proper one, accordingly to current application behaviour:

 * `bogus-8080`
 * `bogus-8090`